ONSdigital/business-index-dataload/README.md

 * Source data files are received on a monthly basis.
 * These are then processed by a separate machine learning application which attempts to match data for a given business from the different sources i.e. Companies House, HMRC/PAYE, HMRC/VAT.
 * The ML process generates a file of possible links (currently in JSON format).
-* The data ingestion process consumes the links and source data files and generates corresponding entries for an ElasticSeearch index of businesses.
+* The data ingestion process consumes the links and source data files and generates corresponding entries for an ElasticSearch index of businesses.
 * The ElasticSearch index is used by a separate application to support queries for business data.
 * See [step 1 processing](./docs/bi-dataload-step-1.md) for more information on data sources and initial data-load.